What is in this Article?

 Figure 3.1.
 Checking authentication

-- On the Collections tab, click on Import Collection… → On the Import Collection window, find and select 1D_Beam_Frame collection → Double-click on it or click on the Import button to pull the collection into your computer.
-You will receive a success message when the collection is successfully imported.
+- On the Collections tab, click on Import Collection… → On the Import Collection window, find and select 1D_Beam_Frame collection → Click on the Import button to pull the collection into your computer.
+You will receive a success message on the Logs screen when the collection is successfully imported.

 Figure 3.2.
 Importing 1D_Beam_Frame collection into the local machine